Website banner: Sunset over Knocknarea

 Sunbeam and shadow-spear within the chamber of Listoghil, Tuesday 29th October, 2019.

-The great chamber at Listoghil would have functioned as a sophisticated sundial, sitting within concentric rings of circles upon its great platform, commanding a total panorama of the surrounding mountains.
-The limestone slab covering the chamber is inclined towards the mountains at an angle that captures the sunbeam on the underside of the chamber roof.
-The triangular blocking stone in the doorway casts a dramatic shadow like a witch's hat.
+When the great chamber at Listoghil was constructed originally it would have functioned as a sophisticated sundial, sitting within concentric rings of circles upon its massive platform, commanding a total panorama of the surrounding mountains.
+The limestone slab covering the chamber is inclined towards the mystical lake, Lough da Ge in the Ballygawley mountains.
+The angle of the capstone allows the capture the sunbeam on the underside of the chamber roof.
+The free-standing triangular blocking stone in the doorway casts a dramatic shadow like a witch's hat.
 A piece of engraved neolithic art on the edge of the stone seems to illustrate the alignment and event.

 Circle 57 at Carrowmore looking west to Knocknarea.